Paul Bunyan and Babe the Blue Ox

 Paul Bunyan and Babe the Blue Ox are the names of a pair of large statues of the American folk hero Paul Bunyan and his ox, located in Bemidji, Minnesota.
 This roadside attraction has been listed on the National Register of Historic Places since 1988.

 Built in 1937 to attract attention of passing motorists, these are similar to such structures as the Benewah Milk Bottle, the Teapot Dome Service Station, or the comparably colossal Dinosaur Park sculptures in South Dakota.
-These were all built in a period of time when automobile travel became increasingly affordable and popular.
+These were all built in a period of time when automobile travel became increasingly affordable and common.

 This pair of statues are said by the Kodak Company to be the "second most photographed statues in the United States", behind Mount Rushmore in South Dakota.

 History

 The city of Bemidji is located in a vast woodland and lake region.
 As early as the 1890s, the town enjoyed a modest tourist trade.
 When rail connections were constructed to Bemidji in 1898, promoters began the development of lakeshore sites for cottages, hotels, and resorts.
 Most of these resorts catered to hunters and anglers.
-In the 1920s the rise in automobile popularity and affordability contributed to a significant boom in Bemidji's tourist industry, but it suffered during the Great Depression.
+In the 1920s, the rise in automobile usage and affordability contributed to a significant boom in Bemidji's tourist industry, but it suffered during the Great Depression.
 Enter Paul Bunyan and Babe the Blue Ox.

 As a means of stimulating tourism in Bemidji, a number of local, civic organizations sponsored a winter carnival meant to promote the city's resources for winter sports.
 Due to Bemidji's once prominent status as a logging and lumbering center, the celebrations focused on Paul Bunyan, the larger-than life lumberjack who is an American folk hero.

-On January 14, 1937 the carnival opened with Earl L. Grinols, Sr., elected as the carnival king.
+On January 14, 1937, the carnival opened with Earl L. Grinols, Sr., elected as the carnival king.
 Two giant statues were unveiled at the event: one of Bunyan and the other of his giant blue ox, Babe; the pair were to serve as carnival mascots.
 Babe was brought into town on a Grinols Implement & Fuel Co. truck arranged so that its exhaust exited through Babe's nostrils.
 The statues were designed by Lennord L. Pitney of Park Rapids, Minnesota.
-They were built by Carl Aldal (1897-1966), a local cement man.
+Paul was built by Carl Aldal (1897–1966), a local cement man.
+Babe was built by N. Edward Johnson (1902 - 1999) who owned the Bemidji Boat Factory.

 In March 2006, the Rotary Club of Bemidji raised $53,000; along with a $68,000 federal grant, the club undertook to repair some damage to the statues.
 The money was also allocated for use in maintenance, with the majority slated for stabilizing the ground beneath the statues, to lessen shifting in freezing temperatures.
 The work included repairing a 1 in crack in Babe from the neck to the hindquarters; this had continued to widen despite yearly fixes by the city with caulk and blue paint.

-In October of 2013, local organizers ran the first Bemidji Blue Ox Marathon and planned the course to run past the statues.
+In October 2013, local organizers ran the first Bemidji Blue Ox Marathon and planned the course to run past the statues.